Kazuo Kitagawa

+Biography

-Born in Ikuno-ku, Osaka, Kitagawa graduated from Faculty of Law, Soka University and became a lawyer.
-In 1990, he was elected to the House of Representatives for the first time and since 2004 has been Minister of Land, Infrastructure and Transport.
-Member of New Komeito.
+Born in Ikuno-ku, Osaka, Kitagawa graduated from Faculty of Law at Sōka University and became a lawyer.
+In 1990, he was elected to the House of Representatives for the first time and was appointed as the Minister of Land, Infrastructure and Transport in 2004.

-He was the general secretary of New Komeito when the party suffered a major defeat in the 2009 Japanese general election.
-New Komeito lost ten seats, including Kitagawa's and that of party leader Akihiro Ota.
-On 8 September 2009 Yoshihisa Inoue replaced Kitagawa as general secretary of New Komeito.
+He was the secretary general of Komeito when the party suffered a major defeat in the 2009 Japanese general election.
+Komeito lost ten seats, including Kitagawa's and that of party leader Akihiro Ota.
+On 8 September 2009 Yoshihisa Inoue replaced Kitagawa as secretary general of Komeito.
 Notwithstanding the loss of his seat, Kitagawa became deputy president of the party.

 Kitagawa regained his seat representing the Osaka 16th district (representing Sakai-ku, Higashi-ku and Kita-ku in Sakai City) in the 2012 general election, and held the seat in the 2014 general election.
+On 9 October 2024, he announced his retirement from politics and would not run in the 2024 general election.